jonnew/ONIX/oepcie/spec.md

     - Perhaps in the future, data type casting information can be provided in the device map, but this is not currently implemented

-3. padding
-    - The read and write frame may require padding 0's at the end of the frame in order to make the frame size a multiple of 32-bits, which is the width of the FIFO that is used.
-This allows frames to fall on the FIFO's natural data boundaries for effecient reading and writing.

-### FPGA/Host Communication
+# FPGA Board/Host PC Communication Protocol
 FPGA/host communication occurs over four distinct channels.
-Each channel's device file descriptors are handled automatically a context.
-Direct communication over these channels is implicit to API calls and is not directly managed by the programmer.
-The library interacts with each channels using standard UNIX-like file system calls (`open`, `close`, `read`, `write`, etc.).
-Their semantics and behavior are identical to either normal files (configuration channel) or named pipes (signal, data input, and data ouput channels).
+Communication over these channels is implicit to API calls and is _not directly managed by the programmer_.
+Under the hood, the library interacts with each channels using standard UNIX-like file system calls (`open()`, `close()_`, `read()`, `write()`, etc.).
+Their semantics and behavior are identical to either normal files (configuration channel) or named pipes (signal, data input, and data output channels).

-#### Signal channel (8-bit, asynchronous, read only)
+## Signal channel (8-bit, asynchronous, read only)
-The _signal_ channel provides a way for the firmware to inform host of configuration results.
+The _signal_ channel provides a way for the FPGA firmware to inform host of configuration results, which may be provided with a signifcant delay.
 Additionally, it allows the host to read the device map supported by the FPGA firmware.
 The behavior of the signal channel is equivalent to a read-only, blocking UNIX named pipe.
 Signal data is framed into packets using Consistent Overhead Byte Stuffing ([COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing)).
 Within this scheme, packets are delimited using 0's and always have the following format: